njustkmg/DOMFN/README.md

 # DOMFN
 This is the official code for DOMFN

-Two branch: torch & paddle
+Two branch: torch & paddle & MindSpore

 Paper: